Home Depot: South America

-Controversy
+Controversies

 Whistleblower case

 The Home Depot was embroiled in whistleblower litigation brought under the Sarbanes-Oxley Act (SOX) law.
 In July 2005, former employee Michael Davis, represented by attorney Mark D. Schwartz, filed a whistleblower lawsuit against the Home Depot, alleging that his discharge was in retaliation for refusing to make unwarranted back charges against vendors.
 Davis alleges that the Home Depot forced its employees to meet a set quota of back charges to cover damaged or defective merchandise, forcing employees to make chargebacks to vendors for merchandise that was undamaged and not defective.
 The Home Depot alleges that it fired Davis for repeatedly failing to show up for work.

 The trial initially was concluded in June 2006, but in April 2007, U.S. Department of Labor Judge Pamela Lakes Wood ordered the case reopened after the Home Depot's law firm Akin Gump Strauss Hauer & Feld revealed that the retail giant's in-house counsel had told them that two Home Depot employees who testified at the trial had lied.
 Akin Gump sent Wood a letter on September 29, 2006, in which the law firm requested that the testimony be stricken.
 In response to Akin Gump's revelation, Davis' attorney, Schwartz, asked for the case to be reopened to permit further questioning of the witnesses.
 On April 6, 2007, Wood ordered the case to be reopened.

-The Home Depot has settled the dispute in a stipulation of settlement dated March 28, 2008.
+The Home Depot settled the dispute.
+A stipulation of settlement dated March 28, 2008 was released.
 In the settlement, The Home Depot changed some of its corporate governance provisions.
 The Home Depot also agreed to pay the plaintiff's counsel $6 million in cash and $8.5 million in common stock.